pennane/peigom/README.md

     },
 ````

-To run the bot use `node bot/bot.js` in your bot directory.
+To run the bot use `node bot/index.js` or `npm start` in your bot directory.